East India Marine Society

 The East India Marine Society (est. 1799) of Salem, Massachusetts, United States, was "composed of persons who have actually navigated the seas beyond the Cape of Good Hope or Cape Horn, as masters or supercargoes of vessels belonging to Salem."
 It functioned as a charitable and educational organization, and maintained a library and museum.
 It flourished especially in the 1800s–1830s, a heyday of foreign trade.
+In 1910 the society reincorporated as "Trustees of the Salem East India Marine Society."